GlitchedPolygons/l8w8jwt/README.md

 If you use CMake you can just `add_subdirectory(path_to_submodule)` and then `target_link_libraries(your_project PRIVATE l8w8jwt)` inside your **CMakeLists.txt** file.

+If you use GCC, [check out this issue's log here](https://github.com/GlitchedPolygons/l8w8jwt/issues/2).

 ## Examples

 ### Encoding and signing a token